wingillis/wingillis.github.io/_posts/2016-11-11-finger-possible.md

 I mentioned leap motion previously - this design exists as a computer program that detects the downward motion of fingers.
 This program works at a slightly slower speed than the hand keyboard due to its finger tracking.
 It detects the downward change of a fingertip relative to its palm.
 Once it reaches a certain threshold, it registers as a finger press.

+### Mouse input

+One might ask, 'where is the mouse'?
+This need not be abandoned.
+It can also undergo some fundamental changes in how it works - instead of moving your hand positionally around a table, you can rotate it.
+Tapping fingers together can be used to click the mouse.
+It is entirely possible that a mouse can be more or less neglected.
+If the interface and navigation are optimized, a mouse would not be needed to move from application to application.
+If one were thinking about interfacing this device to something like the Magic Leap, a traditional mouse and keyboard would be severely limiting in the ways and richness for interacting with the augmented reality system, where hand gestures and contextual manipulation seem more natural.

 ### Future directions